Keep Up With Your Construction Site Fire and Emergency Evacuation Plans

 A few examples of emergencies that should be planned for at construction sites include:

 When disaster strikes due to an accident; being prepared with an emergency action plan (EAP) is not just important for the construction site, it reduces losses: human and material.
-Good one’s save lives.
-The best plans involve, and empowers them with vital information so they can take care of themselves while thinking on their feet.
+Good ones save lives.
+The best plans involve and empower them with vital information so they can take care of themselves while thinking on their feet.

 Parts of a Construction Site Evacuation Procedure Which Workers Should Know